Read the Room

 3. Rewrite the sentence using “read the room”:

-“She understood the serious tone of the meeting and decided not to present her idea yet.”
+“She understood the serious tone of the meeting and decided to not make a joke.”

 Answer

-She read the room and decided not to present her idea yet.
+She read the room and decided to not make a joke.

 ℹ️ Other Useful Pages